Senior Evaluation Specialist

 - Prepares and/or conducts quality assurance reviews on validations of project/program completion reports in the areas of urban livability, governance, and institutional development, and climate change and disaster resilience, as assigned to the division;

 - Provides comments on draft evaluation reports and ADB operational documents according to his/her skills and specialization;

 - Disseminates evaluation findings and promotes learning from evaluations in ADB, development partners, and developing member countries;

 - Performs other tasks as assigned by Division Director or duties that may be assigned as reflected in the incumbent’s work plan.

 Relevant Experience & Requirements

-- Master’s degree, or equivalent, in agriculture, preferably in environmental policy and natural resources management.
-University degree in agriculture, preferably in environmental policy and natural resources management, economics or development studies, public administration, or related social science fields and at least 5 years specialized experience in international and/or development organizations, may be considered in lieu of a Master’s degree;
+- Master's Degree, or equivalent, in public policy and public administration, economics, finance, business administration, development studies, or related social science fields.
+University degree in similar fields and at least 5 years specialized experience in international development organizations, may be considered in lieu of a Master’s degree;

-- At least 10 years of relevant experience in agriculture, rural development, and food security operations; at least 5 years of relevant experience in project, sector, and country operations (e.g., project management, institutions, policy) and/or development evaluation and outreach in developing countries; Relevant experience in the Asia-Pacific region is desired.
+- At least 10 years of relevant development and/or operational experience (including policy dialogue) at the corporate, country, sector, and thematic level; at least 5 years of experience in development evaluation (including project-level) and outreach in developing countries; and at least 3 years of experience in the Asia-Pacific region;

-- Advanced aptitude in (i) applied research and/or economic, sector/thematic development work including evaluation-related work; and/or (ii) country/sector/project-level analysis including operational, economic, social and technical aspects institutional and policy analysis and reforms, macroeconomics, economic and financial analyses;
+- Aptitude towards applied research, or preparing development evaluations; conducting country/sector/project-level analysis including operational, economic, social and technical aspects institutional and policy analysis and reforms, macro and/or sector economics and financial analyses;

 - International experience working in several countries;